 Visitors rely on trained guides at each place-giving animals their space and sticking to trails, boardwalks, and sometimes wooden and rock steps to reach lookouts, colonies of endemic birds like the blue-footed booby, and areas where marine iguanas and sea lions rest.

 Introduced species in the Galapagos have wreaked havoc on the eco-system.
-Wild plants have overgrown areas and choked out native species.
+Wild plants have overgrown areas and choke out native species.
 Wild dogs and cats are responsible for depleting animals including iguanas.
 Despite the past efforts to eradicate the intruders, the endeavor is ongoing and at times takes extreme measures to control.

 Preventative measures to counter the introduction of new threats are everywhere.
 Cargo ships are rigorously screened before unloading food from the mainland, and bags are inspected before departing from the mainland and after landing in the islands.